rlawrenc/cosc_304/labs/lab1/assign/README.md

 ## [RelaX - Online Relational Algebra Tool](https://dbis-uibk.github.io/relax/)

 [RelaX](https://dbis-uibk.github.io/relax/) is an online relational algebra tool that we will use for the assignments.
 It allows entering relational algebra expressions and executing them to get results.
-The data set can be loaded from a GitHub Gist including the [Bookstore data set](https://gist.github.com/rlawrenc/367f41bb51110ef3c84bb5f906f2fb87) used for sample relational algebra queries in this lab.
+The data set can be loaded from a GitHub Gist including the [Bookstore data set GIST: 367f41bb51110ef3c84bb5f906f2fb87](https://gist.github.com/rlawrenc/367f41bb51110ef3c84bb5f906f2fb87) used for sample relational algebra queries in this lab, and the [Shipment database GIST: 585ee1836abb142a461d137e12dd14a3](https://gist.github.com/rlawrenc/585ee1836abb142a461d137e12dd14a3) used in the lab questions..

 **This lab has a quiz on Canvas and relational algebra questions that should be done on RelaX and submitted on Canvas.**

 ## Relational Algebra Questions (10 marks - 2 marks each)

 Given the following relational schema, write queries in **relational algebra** to answer the English questions using the <a href="http://dbis-uibk.github.io/relax/">online relational algebra tool</a>.
-The database definition is available as a <a href="https://gist.github.com/rlawrenc/585ee1836abb142a461d137e12dd14a3">GitHub Gist</a>.
+The database definition is available as a [Shipment database GIST: 585ee1836abb142a461d137e12dd14a3](https://gist.github.com/rlawrenc/585ee1836abb142a461d137e12dd14a3).
 The database is also available as an <a href="Shipment.sql">DDL file.</a></p>

 <pre>
 Customer(<i>cid:</i> integer, <i>cname:</i> string, <i>address:</i> string, <i>city:</i> string, <i>state:</i> string)